SlinkEEE/CS340-db-monsters/README.md

-# CS290-Server-Side-Examples

-This sample application requires the database dump **bsg_db.sql** to be setup *before* you can run the application.
-This is different from the database dump you used in other weeks of the CS340 class.
+This sample application requires the database dump to be setup *before* you can run the application -- otherwise you won't be able to get past the index page.
+The DDQ file contains definitions and some sample data to populate the tables.

+To run:
+- Set up DB and/or use OSU VPN
+- Place files in local directory
+- Edit dbcon.js to connect to your database
+- npm install
+- node main.js XXXX, where "XXXX" is a port number of your choice